Foreign Tourists in China: From Cities to Small-Town Adventures

 The ancient architectural complex in Fencheng, Linfen, Shanxi Province, which has become a popular spot thanks to the game ‘Black Myth: Wukong.’
 (Photo by Mao Jianjun, CNS)

-Cultural products are shaping travel choices as well.
+Cultural products are also shaping travel choices.
 The Chinese animated film Nobody (浪浪山小妖怪) boosted tourism in Shanxi.
 Qunar data shows that international flight bookings to Datong jumped ninefold, the fastest growth in the country.
 The trend is similar to how the Harry Potter films inspired trips across the UK, linking pop culture with tourism.

 FUJIAN TRAVEL